-REBECCA STENN, dancer, choreographer, teacher, and writer, founded Rebecca Stenn Company in 1996.
-The company has since performed to critical acclaim and sold out houses in over 50 cities nationally and internationally, including such venues as The Edinburgh Festival, The Copenhagen Festival, The Joyce Theater, The Kitchen, Danspace Project - St. Marks Church, Joyce SoHo, Symphony Space, Dance New Amsterdam, Lincoln Center, La MaMa ETC, and Jacob's Pillow Dance Festival among many others.
-The company has received support from the National Endowment for the Arts, The New York State Council for the Arts, The Joyce Theater Foundation, American Music Center and the Pennsylvania Council for the Arts.
-Recent performances include a solo concert, Time I Know, as the inaugural dance performance at The Gowanus Loft in Brooklyn, January 2014; a return to the Edinburgh Festival, performances as part of The Joyce Theater Family Series, and solo performances at the Rubin Museum.
-Upcoming events include a company season at Gowanus Loft to premiere the new evening length work Riparius (belonging to the river) June 11-20, 2015.
+Acclaimed as a “rising choreographer” by the New Yorker and “dependably thoughtful and gutsy” by the New York Times, Rebecca Stenn, dancer, choreographer, educator, author, founded Rebecca Stenn Company in 1996.
+The company has since performed to critical acclaim and sold out houses in over 50 cities nationally and internationally, including such venues as The Edinburgh Festival, The Copenhagen Festival, The Joyce Theater, The Kitchen, Danspace Project, Lincoln Center and Jacob's Pillow Dance Festival among many others.
+The company has received support from the National Endowment for the Arts, The New York State Council for the Arts, The Joyce Theater Foundation, and the American Music Center.
+Recent performances include a return to the Edinburgh Festival, The Joyce Theater Family Series, solo performances at the Rubin Museum and the premiere of new duet at BAM Fisher.